zenparsing/straylight/README.md

 Straylight solves this problem by providing:

-- **A Javascript template tag** for rendering lightweight document fragments
+- **A Javascript template tag** for rendering document fragments
-- **An update engine** for applying a series of fragments to the HTML document over time
+- **An update engine** for applying a series of template results to the HTML document over time

 ## Examples